-“I’d never heard that scripture before in my life.
-Realizing the most impactful missionary, other than Jesus that the world had seen, had ‘a thorn in his flesh’ that was never removed really challenged my faith.
-Through reflecting on that verse over the next few months, and speaking to other followers of Christ, I was so encouraged.
-I believe God has allowed me to have this ‘thorn’ so I would be humbled, and I would have a story of transformation that others can have hope from.
-My story ultimately points to God and His grace and glory, not my own.
+“I’d never heard that Scripture before.
+Realizing the most impactful missionary that the world had seen experienced ‘a thorn in his flesh’ that was never removed really challenged my faith.
+Reflecting on that verse over the next few months and speaking to other followers of Christ, I was so encouraged.
+I believe God allowed me to have this ‘thorn’ so I would be humbled, and I would have a story of transformation that others can have hope from.
+My hope is that my story ultimately points to God and His grace and glory, not my own.

-“In 2018, I had the opportunity to leave Watermark Dallas and help launch the Frisco campus.
+“In 2018, after moving and getting involved locally at Watermark Dallas, I had the opportunity to leave and help launch the Frisco campus.
 It made me so nervous to step into an unknown season of church planting, but I was hopeful of the exciting opportunity to make disciples right where I live.
 I was able to love and serve young adults locally, but it was a difficult time for me.
 Being a leader meant I would be giving announcements, sharing the gospel, and speaking for longer periods of time.
 Before the meetings, I would experience anxiety and fear of what people would think about me if I had difficulty speaking, and that anxiety and fear would often reinforce my stuttering.

 “I remembered a verse that a guest speaker at Watermark said changed her life.
 Joni Eareckson Tada, an author and speaker in the disabled community, spoke about 2 Corinthians 4:17, ‘For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.’
 She emphasized the present struggles we have are nothing when compared to the eternal hope we have in Christ.

-“Through hearing her testimony and that scripture, I was reminded that God is using my struggle to make me more like Him.
-I know the eternal hope I have in Christ is something a lot of young people don’t have, so regardless of the discomfort or the difficulty of my situation, I should be motivated to share the gospel.
+“Through that Scripture, I was reminded that God is using my struggle to make me more like Him.
+I know the eternal hope I have in Christ is something a lot of young people don’t have, so regardless of the discomfort or the difficulty of my situation, I am motivated to share the gospel.
 Out of obedience, I want to share the hope I found from trusting Christ with my life.

 “In the same year, I went to an annual conference for people who stutter, and I was able to share my testimony to a crowd.
 This opportunity allowed me to openly share the gospel with some people who didn’t know the Lord.
 My desire in sharing my story was for people to realize the hope they are looking for is ultimately only found in Christ.

-“Today, I still sometimes fear what people will think of me when I stutter, but when I seek God through scripture, prayer, and community, I am reminded that God’s power is made perfect in my weakness.
+“Today, I still sometimes fear what people will think of me when I stutter, but when I seek God through Scripture, prayer, and community, I am reminded that God’s power is made perfect in my weakness.
 I don’t have to fear, because my identity is in Christ.
-There is hope that even though my situation can be difficult, when I’m eternally with Christ, I’ll be free from this.”
+There is hope that even though my situation can be difficult, when I’m eternally with Christ, I’ll be free.”